Planger45/Planger45/README.md

---- Hello Everyone !! ----
+##--- Hello Everyone !! ----

-## I'm Kevyn SOLA and i wnat to become a Web Developper.
+I'm Kevyn SOLA and i want to become a Web Developper.

 I'm actualy at school of Wild Code School (Orléans)